 Section 127 of Secure Act 2.0 allows employers to offer non-highly compensated employees pension-linked emergency savings accounts.
 These accounts can hold up to 3% of compensation and make contributions after tax.

 In financial emergencies, you can withdraw assets up to $1,000 annually without penalty.
-Moreover, after reaching the age of 59 1/2, the assets become exempt from the 10% early withdrawal penalty.
+Moreover, after reaching the age of 59, half of the assets become exempt from the 10% early withdrawal penalty.

-This act also makes it easier for employers to include annuity contracts in their account balance plans.
-These contracts can provide a lifetime income stream that would otherwise only be available in traditional defined-benefit pension plans.
+Through this act, it becomes easier for employers to include annuity contracts in their account balance plans.
+People get a lifetime income stream that would otherwise only be available in traditional defined-benefit pension plans.

 DID YOU KNOW?